DCC-Lab/PCA/README.md

 ## Preamble

-The goal of this at this point is to understand Principal Components Analysis (PCA) in scikit-learn.decomposition.
+The goal of this document is to understand Principal Components Analysis (PCA) in `scikit-learn.decomposition`.

 I have done this by writing a sequence of tests that helped me understand what was going on.
+Take a look

-This document is a work in progress and sections will improve with my understanding.
+This document is a work in progress and sections will improve as my understanding improves.